electron/electronjs.org-old/_docs/api/web-contents.md

 #### `debugger.isAttached()`

-Returns a boolean indicating whether a debugger is attached to the `webContents`.
+Returns `Boolean` - Whether a debugger is attached to the `webContents`.

 #### `debugger.detach()`